Voitheia/ACD2023WinIR/README.md

 ### 6. Listener
 Opens a socket on a port and listens.
 No actual functionality ‼️ **(TODO)**
 - considering having this component spawn netcat instead of just listening on a socket
+- prevent closing with API hooking on Terminate process and EndProcess

 ## Non-Executable Components